micahondiwa/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 |[relationship_state.py](relationship_state.py)|Improve the files  model_state.py, and save its as relationship_state.py|
 |[100-relationship_states_cities.py](100-relationship_states_cities.py)|Write a script that creates the State “California” with the City “San Francisco” from the database hbtn_0e_100_usa|
 [101-relationship_states_cities_list.py](101-relationship_states_cities_list.py)|Write a script that lists all State objects, and corresponding City objects, contained in the database hbtn_0e_101_usa
+Write a script that lists all City objects from the database hbtn_0e_101_usa